The 10th IGD-TP Exchange Forum: RD&D challenges from siting to industrialisation

 - Knowledge Management

-Presenters are to bring the hardcopy poster with them.
-The posters are to be A0 in size and will be in portrait (vertical) orientation.
+Presenters are to bring a hardcopy of their poster with them.
+The posters are to be A0 in size and will be displayed in portrait (vertical) orientation.

-To increase the visibility of your work, we would also like to publish the selected posters on the IGD‑TP website after the event.
+Where possible, Exchange Forum posters will also be displayed on the IGD-TP website, increasing the visibility of your work.
 If you would like us to include your poster, then a PDF file copy of your poster must be provided by 15 November 2025 to secretariat@igdtp.eu.

 Programme: